Sorry, you need to enable JavaScript to visit this website.

 Postgraduate Study

-Applied Criminology and Police Management is no longer accepting new applications.
+Course closed for this cycle: Applied Criminology and Police Management is no longer accepting applications for this cycle.
+It is expected to re-open for new applications in early September.

 Teaching

 The programme is a part-time course that takes place over two years starting in the spring.
-There are normally three residential teaching blocks in the first year: Block A (March/April), Block B (July) and Block C (September).
-The residential teaching blocks incorporate four key modules: Criminological Theory, Evidence-Based Policing, Leadership and Management, and Research Methods.
+There are normally three residential teaching blocks in each year, concentrated in March/April, July, and September.

 One to one supervision